bhat0155/DevTinder/Readme.md

 - map through the returned object and check whether it contains email and user id. bool ->object.keys(data).every((l)=>allowedUpdates.includes(l))
 - if it does, throw an error
 - Install npm library validator

+- Never trust req.body.
+Always add validations
+- Encrypting the password
+- create a new validateSignUpData in utils, write logic and require it in the main app.
+- for signup, first do validation of data, then encrypt the password.
+- For validation, first check if firstname and lastname exist, then check the length, then check password and email accuracy
+- Test validation individually
+-  The next step is of encryption
+- install bcrypt